musicsnobj/jj-adventures/Plot Devices/Tombstone but for politics.md

 2. He's a stalwart, not merely a resident, of MAGA country.
 When he first sounds the alarm, folks think he's gone out of his mind.
 But he's such a fixture in the community they have to give him an ear
 3. He has a few similarly skilled, also retired colleagues he can call in to help him save the town.
 They come at a moment's notice even knowing they're walking into a radiation hotbed.
 This is where the bromances could come in

+Instead of a submarine launching the nuke, I think a single stealth bomber would be way easier to conceal for longer.
+Less people know about one random plane, plus remote detonation is accessible